fabioalmeida100/grunt-critical-assets-html/README.md

   },
 });
 ```
+A with option to minify CSS in `index2.html` and other with default options.

 ### Options
 `ignoreJs:` default "false" try insert inline javascript in the HTML, if "true" will ignore the javascripts.